 These features vary between companies, meaning that most companies will find it necessary to use a customised approach.
 And although some favour a defined path, others like a flexible approach, one that better suits their needs.
 The following pages showcase a range of options for developing an integrated report, with benefits and challenges cited for each.

-Notably, options A through E are distinct, non-exhaustive alternatives, rather than sequential steps in a five-point plan.
-These options draw from observed practice.
+Notably, options A through C are distinct, non-exhaustive alternatives, rather than sequential steps in a three-point plan.

 Of course, a company can chart its own course based on its unique circumstances.